microsoft/playwright/docs/input.md

 await page.type('#area', 'Hello World!');
 ```

 Sometimes it is important to type into the focused field character by character, as if it was the user with the real keyboard.
 This method will emit all the necessary keyboard events, with all the `keydown`, `keyup`, `keypress` events in place.
-You can optionally specify delay between the key presses to simulate real user behavior.
+You can even specify the optional `delay` between the key presses to simulate real user behavior.

-### API reference
+#### API reference

 - [`page.type(selector, text[, options])`](https://github.com/microsoft/playwright/blob/master/docs/api.md#pagetypeselector-text-options) — on the main frame
 - [`frame.type(selector, text[, options])`](https://github.com/microsoft/playwright/blob/master/docs/api.md#frametypeselector-text-options) — on a specific frame